usaid-cs/yesterday-i-learned/random.md

 1. Humans are the only species on Earth to have the concept of birthdays.
 1. Call C# "C pound" or "C hashtag" to fuck with people.
 1. The *need* to check Slack 24/7 in order to keep up to date with conversations, *unless you pay*, is why it's so successful, said [this guy](https://medium.com/@satyavh/the-real-reason-slack-became-a-billion-dollar-company-f14c22b15a29).
-1. It was common practice to sell teeth to the wealthy by extracting them.
-Fantine first sold her hair, then her teeth, then herself, with her teeth being the least renewable.
-Teeth were extracted from the dead as well, notably from fallen soldiers.
 1. French Catholics call their priests *Monseigneur*(s) ("my lord").
 It can also be used for royalty.
 Everyone else gets *monsieur*, which is also "my lord".
 1. [Bicornes](https://en.wikipedia.org/wiki/Bicorne), descended from [tricornes](https://en.wikipedia.org/wiki/Tricorne), can face both forward and sideways, an awesome headgear if your head is thin (which it's not).
 1. *Caveat emptor* means "may he beware", for the buyer to check before buying something.
-1. "Socks are nature's bubble wrap" - 0
 1. Barq's also retail ["creme"](https://www.barqs.com/products/cremesoda/) and ["red creme"](https://www.barqs.com/products/redcreme/) sodas.
 1. The classic [Big Red](http://www.wehuntedthemammoth.com/2016/07/01/chanty-binx-speaks-up-after-3-years-of-harassment-capped-by-bizarre-privacy-breach/) feminist is called Chanty Binx.
 1. [Harrison Ford just wanted to be done with the Star Wars franchise.
 He has always wanted the franchise to kill him off and be left alone.](http://www.reddit.com/r/funny/comments/7vys0s/-/dtwi9ro) Carrie Fisher also thought the same, but was less brutally honest than he is.